dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/Constraint.md

 Specifies that the child data is set to `NULL` when the parent data is deleted.
 The child data is NOT deleted.
 {: .paramDefnFirst}

-ON UPDATE
+ON DELETE
 {: .paramName}

-Optional.
-Specifies what to do with the child data when the parent data is updated.
-The available options are `NO ACTION`, `CASCADE`, `SET NULL`, or `SET DEFAULT`.
+The available options for ON DELETE are `NO ACTION`, `CASCADE`, `SET NULL`, or `SET DEFAULT`.
 {: .paramDefnFirst}

 NO ACTION
 {: .paramName}

-Used with `ON DELETE` or `ON UPDATE`.
-It specifies that no action is performed on the child data when the parent data is deleted or updated.
+Used with `ON DELETE`.
+It specifies that no action is performed on the child data when the parent data is deleted.
 {: .paramDefnFirst}

 CASCADE
 {: .paramName}

-Used with `ON DELETE` or `ON UPDATE`.
-It specifies that the child data is deleted or updated when the parent data is deleted or updated.
+Used with `ON DELETE`.
+It specifies that the child data is deleted when the parent data is deleted.
 {: .paramDefnFirst

 SET NULL
 {: .paramName}

-Used with `ON DELETE` or `ON UPDATE`.
-It specifies the child data is set to `NULL` when the parent data is deleted or updated.
+Used with `ON DELETE`.
+It specifies the child data is set to `NULL` when the parent data is deleted.
 {: .paramDefnFirst}

 SET DEFAULT
 {: .paramName}

-Used with `ON DELETE` or `ON UPDATE`.
-It specifies the child data is set to their default values when the parent data is deleted or updated.
+Used with `ON DELETE`.
+It specifies the child data is set to their default values when the parent data is deleted.
 {: .paramDefnFirst}

 </div>